Barcelona

 Ohla Barcelona

-A design boutique hotel transforming a neoclassical building into a contemporary manifesto, steps from the Barri Gòtic.
+A design boutique hotel that transforms a neoclassical building into a contemporary manifesto, a stone's throw from the Barri Gòtic.

 What makes this hotel unique

-• Heated rooftop pool with panoramic views of the cathedral and Sagrada Família
+• Rooftop heated pool with panoramic views of the cathedral and Sagrada Família

 • 74 rooms with contemporary artworks and natural stone bathrooms